 As stated before, I was born and raised in South Carolina.
 Some of the very first tea plantations were right here in the Palmetto State.
 Not only was South Carolina the first place to plant and raise tea, but it is also thought to have been the only state to grow tea commercially.

-There are many who also say that sweet tea was born right here in our state of South Carolina as well.
+Many also say that sweet tea was born right here in our state of South Carolina as well.
 Check out this article from Southern Living that tells of how South Carolina was the birthplace of Sweet Tea.

 What is Southern Sweet Tea?